persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 2- Designs of experiments
 =========================

-Designs of experiments consist in evaluations of the physical model for a defined set of input values.
+The user may defined a set of input values and then evaluate output variable at these points.

+2-1 Design of experiments creation
+''''''''''''''''''''''''''''''''''

 New design of experiments can be created through: